-The illustration below and its defining chart on Page 9 provides the location, description and basic function of the Fusion Energi's system components.
+The illustration below and the call-out chart on Page 10 provide the location, description and basic function of the Fusion Energi's system components.

 NOTE: All high-voltage wires and harnesses are wrapped in orange-colored insulation.

 ENERGI COMPONENT LOCATION AND IDENTIFICATION - CONTINUED